adaltas/node-csv/doc/to.md

 *   `newColumns`  If the `columns` option is not specified (which means columns will be taken from the reader options, will automatically append new columns if they are added during <a name="transform"></a>
 `transform()`.
 *   `end`         Prevent calling `end` on the destination, so that destination is no longer writable.
+*   `eof`         Add a linebreak on the last line, default to false, expect a charactere or use '\n' if value is set to "true"

 The end options is similar to passing `{end: false}` option in <a name="stream.pipe"></a>
 `stream.pipe()`.
 According to the Node.js documentation: